Nothing216/Notes/School/New stuff i should remember/Chem/Chemistry.md

 ## States of Matter
 - pV=nrT, v is in m^3
 - ![[Pasted image 20250406132156.png]]
-- Initial dip as low pressure=low volume, imf is more significant as less distance between molecules.
+- Initial dip as low pressure=low volume, imf is more significant as less distance between molecules. so it decreases the volume even more
 - exponential increase as molecules have volume so when pressure is kept on increasing at one point volume doesnt decrease proportionally. pV, p increases but V decreases very little or stays same so pV as a whole increases
+- at higher temperatures, intermolecular forces are less significant so its closer to ideal gas line
+-
 ## Enthalpy
+- enthalpy change of formation of an oxide= enthalpy change of combustion of element
+- precipitation involves energy cha
 ![[Pasted image 20250317151535.png]]
 ## Organic
 #### Intro